Who can become a donor?

 - Anonimato: The donation is anonymous and the confidentiality of the donor's identity must be guaranteed.
 Any children born thanks to the donation have the right, either by their own means or through a legal representative, to obtain general information from the donor, such as height, weight, blood type, but not their identity.

-The tests that the donors will undergo are regulated by Law 14/2006 on techniques of Assisted Human Reproduction and in the Royal Decrees 412/1996 and 1301/2006
+The tests that the donors will undergo are regulated by Law 9/2014 of July 4 on techniques of Assisted Human Reproduction.

 Can I donate if I am overweight?